 - Lake Area Technical Institute is a public institution of higher education dedicated to excellence in providing individuals with both technical and general education, thereby creating a foundation for career success and instilling a belief in the importance of lifelong learning.

-- The teacher population of 111 teachers has declined by 26% over five years.
+- The teacher population of 111 teachers has stayed relatively flat over five years.

 |Lake Area Technical Institute||(SD) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|